 Sure, you pinned your model.
 But, is that horse’s tail spinning in circles like a flag?

-Best Glue for 3D Printing
+Best Glue for 3D Prints (PLA or Resin)

 In some cases, the models I’ve had to glue together were 3D printed.